YINI-lang/YINI-spec/YINI-Specification.md

 Each string literal is interpreted according to its own string type before concatenation.
 For example, Classic Strings interpret escape sequences before being joined, while Raw Strings preserve backslashes literally.

 Concatenation **MUST occur on a single logical line.** A newline MUST NOT appear inside a concatenation expression, including before or after the `+` operator.
-This limitation is by design, since this favor explicitness and predictable parsing.
-This avoids hidden continuation behavior and keeps multi-line text handling clearly separated into Triple-Quoted Strings.
+This limitation is by design, since it favors explicitness and predictable parsing, avoids hidden continuation behavior, and keeps multi-line text handling clearly separated into Triple-Quoted Strings.

 For multi-line text, authors SHOULD use Triple-Quoted Strings instead.